onethawt/idaplugins-list/README.md

 # A list of IDA Plugins

+**I'll be adding plugins over the next few days.
+Once I feel like I've listed the majority of them, I will organize them hierarchically, and then if the license permits add them as a submodule.**

 * [Adobe Flash disassembler](https://hex-rays.com/contests/2009/SWF/ReadMe.txt): The 2 plugins present in this archive will enable IDA to parse SWF files, load all SWF tags as segments for fast search and retrieval, parse all tags that can potentially contain ActionScript2 code, discover all such code(a dedicated processor module has been written for it) and even name the event functions acording to event handled in it (eg. OnInitialize).
 [Download](https://hex-rays.com/contests/2009/SWF/swf.zip)

 * [BinNavi](https://github.com/google/binnavi): BinNavi is a binary analysis IDE - an environment that allows users to inspect, navigate, edit, and annotate control-flow-graphs of disassembled code, do the same for the callgraph of the executable, collect and combine execution traces, and generally keep track of analysis results among a group of analysts.